What is a Commercial Real Estate Loan in Texas?

 Commercial mortgage lenders tie their commercial loans to an index.
 An index, such as the prime rate and LIBOR, measures the rate of change in market securities.
 Commercial mortgage rates are determined by the U.S. Treasury Bonds.
 The U.S. Treasury Bonds establish the upper limits for real estate loan charges.
 The commercial mortgage rates are impacted by the 10-year Treasury bonds.
 The 10-year U.S. Treasury bonds serve as the points of reference for how much can commercial and residential lenders can charge and also plays a significant part in the commercial mortgage market.

 Monthly payment: This is the loan amount you’ll pay each month in a set amount.
 It consists of the principal, interest, and fees.

 Total payments: This is the total of all loan payments due, which includes the principal amount borrowed plus interest and fees.

-Total interest paid: The total interest paid is the amount charged by the lender for the loan.
+Total interest paid: The total interest paid is the amount charged by the commercial mortgage lender for the loan.
 You may be able to save money on interest if you repay the loan early.

 APR: This figure shows the loan’s true yearly cost, making it easier to compare goods on an apples-to-apples basis.
-Some lenders do not provide an annual percentage rate (APR) and instead provide a generic interest rate that does not include any costs.
-The annual percentage rate (APR) for business loans is determined by your credit score as well as the financials of your company, including annual revenue and time in operation.
+Some private lenders do not provide an annual percentage rate (APR) and instead provide a generic interest rate that does not include any costs.
+The annual percentage rate (APR) for real estate financing is determined by your credit score as well as the financials of your company, including annual revenue and time in operation.

-The monthly payments and total interest costs of a small-business loan can be calculated using a Commercial Loan calculator.
+A commercial real estate loan calculator computes the monthly payments and total interest costs of a small-business loan.
 To use a calculator, you will need to have the following information: